 Have you ever done this?
 In grief or in sorrow or in exhaustion, you’ve withdrawn to a place of solitude.
 Jesus did.
 But the Bible tells us that when he had arrived at the place of solitude, he discovered that He wasn’t really alone at all.
 A large crowd of people had followed him, along the shore.
 They were desperate for Him.
 I understand.
 Do you?
 I’ve been desperate for Him in the past.
 And I am desperate for Him now, as I write. a desperation I’ve had for over five years now.
 I do understand.
 And so does Jesus.
 I know this because of His response to the people who interrupted His desired solitude.

 The Bible tells us that when Jesus saw this large crowd, he had compassion on them and healed their sick.
 Then he fed them by multiplying five loaves of bread and two fish.
 That’s my Jesus,!.
 That’s your Jesus, beloved!
 Compassionate.
 Loving.
 Healer.
 Bread of Life.

 To pray.
-I let that “sink in” to my desperate, multitasking mind today.
+I let those two words “sink in” to my desperate, multitasking mind today.

 I don’t know how long He was alone in prayer, but I assume it was through the evening and most of the night.
 We read that along toward morning, He went out, on the lake, walking on the water during a storm, to meet, comfort, and teach His disciples who were in a water-drenched boat, tossing to and fro, thinking they were going to die.
 That’s my Jesus!
 That’s your Jesus.
 Teacher.
 Comforter.
 Savior.
 The Great I Am!
 The Son of God!